 Coordinator, piano program.
 Director of Music Performance Graduate Studies.
 James Giles regularly performs in important musical centers in America, Europe, and Asia.
 Recent tours have taken him to the Nancy Music Festival in France, the Accademia Cristofori in Florence, and the Beijing International Music Festival.
-Last year he taught master classes at the Royal Northern College of Music in Manchester, the Royal College of Music in London, and was on the faculty at the Bowdoin International Music Festival and the Gijon International Piano Festival in Spain.
+The current season features a recording with the St. Petersburg Chamber Philharmonic in Russia; recitals in Florida, California, North Carolina, and France; and master classes in Hong Kong and at the Shanghai Conservatory.
+Last summer Dr. giles taught at Pianofest in the Hamptons, Interlochen, the Colburn Academy Festival, the Amalfi Coast Music Festival, and the Gijon Piano Festival.

 In an eclectic repertoire encompassing the solo and chamber music literatures, Giles is equally at home in the standard repertoire as in the music of our time.
 He has commissioned and premiered works by William Bolcom, C. Curtis-Smith, Stephen Hough, Lowell Liebermann, Ned Rorem, Augusta Read Thomas, Earl Wild, and James Wintle.
 Most of these new works are featured on Giles’s Albany Records release entitled American Virtuoso.
 His recording of works by Schumann and Prokofiev is available on England’s Master Musicians label and a new Schubert CD is due for imminent release.